 I spoke with a senior during one of my 2016 Spring Cleanse workshops - she was in shock that "those old barrels of cabbage in the barn" her parents used to do were so good for you.
 She just thought her parents were cheap.
 They were smart.
 So learn to ferment, buy raw ferments and watch the wave start rollin' !"

-Then I signed off my facebook post "The Fermentation Purist"
+Then I signed off my facebook post "The Fermentation Purist."

 I never considered myself a "fermentation purist" until I got caught once in the awkward middle of a discussion about the best brands of probiotic supplements.
 There were talks of bottles having dead bacteria, which bacteria can actually survive the trip through the gastrointestinal tract, and how the best quality supplements were obviously the most expensive ones you can find.
 It was a lengthy discussion.
 I held my stance of food first, supplements second.
-It doesn't mean our body can't benefit from supplements, it just means our body understands foods better than pills, so we should always start with whole foods.
+It doesn't mean our body can't benefit from supplements, it just means our body understands foods better than pills, so we should always start improving our gut and diet with whole foods.

 Have you ever heard the saying "the truth always lies somewhere in the middle" ?
 If we applied that to all the information we were fed/told about nutrition, I think I'd be out of a job.
 We'd all be a bit healthier and a little more balanced and we wouldn't spend so much time thinking, stressing and worrying about our food.
 It's really true.
 The truth lies somewhere in the middle.